saumya-jetley/SketchIt/README.md

 # SketchIt
-Sketches an edge map of the input image
+Auto Sketch Artist: draw an edge map of the input image in real-time

 ### Run the app
 - navigate to: bin/x86/release
 - Execute ImageOutline.exe

-### Development dependencies
+### Development details
 #### draw_outline code
 - it is used to extract ordered contours from input image
 - it is compiled to create a dll in the image_outline x86 folder